50 Epic Fictional Swords

 Wonder Woman has all sorts of cool toys.
 Her Lasso of Truth can tie up enemies but also compel them to tell the truth.
 Her Bracelets of Submission are indestructible and can be smacked together to produce a shockwave.
 But her Sword of Athena is capable of inflicting severe damage, able to harm Doomsday and even Superman without a scratch.
 In the comics, the sword was able to split atoms and even set off a nuclear explosion!

 Well that was an undertaking!
 Not only covering our favorite swords, but having to cut some that weren’t quite “top 50” material: Steven Brust’s Iceflame and the other Morganti weapons, Fritz Leiber’s Graywand and Scalpel, Terry Brooks’ Sword of Shannara, and more.
 Tell us about your favorite swords in the comments and maybe we’ll write about the next 50!
-And if you're looking to pick up some swords of your own, be sure to check out all of our licensed toy weapons and accessories.
+[Update: We did!
+Read about these swords and more at 50 Epic Fictional Weapons.]

 Wyatt Edwards